Anaconda: Biology

+Anacondas prey on fish, deer, capybaras, turtles, caiman, wading birds, and other birds associated with rivers and water bodies.

+Reproduction

 The mating seasons in Eunectes varies both between species and within species depending on locality, although the trend appears to be the dry season.
 The green anaconda (E. murinus) is the most well-studied species of Eunectes in terms of their mating system, followed by the yellow anaconda (E. notaeus); E. deschauenseei and E. beniensis are much less common, making the specific details of their mating systems less well understood.

 Sexual dimorphism

 Sexual size dimorphism in Eunectes is the opposite of most other vertebrates.
 Females are larger than males in most snakes, and green anacondas (E. murinus) have one of the most extreme size differences, where females average roughly 32 kg and males average only around 7 kg.
 This size difference has several benefits for both sexes.
 Large size in females leads to higher fecundity and larger offspring; as a result male mate choice favours larger females.
 Large size is also favoured in males because larger males tend to be more successful at reproducing, both because of their size advantage in endurance rivalry and their advantage in sperm competition because larger males are able to produce more sperm.
 One reason that males are so much smaller in Eunectes is that large males can be confused for females, which interferes with their ability to mate when smaller males mistakenly coil them in breeding balls; as a result, there is an optimum size for males where they are large enough to successfully compete, but not large enough to risk other males trying to mate with them.